-The Mock Trial component of Business Law is not available to Neshannock Online Campus students.
+Due to the nature of this course and mock trial requirements, Business Law is not available on Neshannock Online Campus.

 Computer Apps for College and Business No. B109

 This is a one semester, 1⁄2 credit course.

 This course is designed to present intermediate computer applications and concepts for students preparing for college and/or business.
 Students learn to create and manipulate a variety of spreadsheet applications (including formulas, functions, and formatting), word processing documents (business letters, memos, reports, and citations) and various graphic designs using Word, Excel, or Google Apps software.